Brochado-Kith/microbiome_analysis/README.md

 ![f837a019109e054043577a3396c2cca5a2c3ae50](https://github.com/Brochado-Kith/microbiome_analysis/assets/135698696/efd0d792-ace9-457d-b06e-b1b94d67cc74)

-> Simpson index: Estimates the probability that when randomly choosing two species these two species correspond to the same Cluster.
+> Simpson index: Estimates the probability that when randomly choosing two species these two species correspond to the same cluster (OTU, ASV...).

 ![d2880c237ac6db179f9c52a1ba06512a3965af2a](https://github.com/Brochado-Kith/microbiome_analysis/assets/135698696/cdc91246-19ec-4303-9a18-85e8b9fe8510)

+## Beta diversity
+[Beta diversity] estimates the community differences within groups.
+First thing we will do is to create the distance matrix.
+This matrix is calculated by estimating the distance between each pair of invdividuals.
+The next step will be to calculate the beta dispersion.
+At the final step, we will carry out a permanova to see the differences in beta diversity.